Rock-Candy-Tea/RSSHUB-PAGE/post/传统媒体/Telecompaper - News/Shanghai court rules in favour of Oppo in patent case with Fractus.md

 ---
-title: Shanghai court rules in favour of Oppo in patent case with Fractus
+title: 'Shanghai court rules in favour of Oppo in patent case with Fractus'
 categories:
     - 传统媒体
     - Telecompaper - News